-Although partisan gerrymandering has been used in a few challenges, some experts say the Bandemer decision created such a high hurdle for invalidating a redistricting plan that it is the most difficult of all redistricting challenges to make.
+Although partisan gerrymandering has been used in a few challenges, some experts say the Bandemer decision created a high hurdle for invalidating a redistricting plan, making it the most difficult of all redistricting challenges to make.
 They say evidence of skewed results from several elections would be required before the Supreme Court would invalidate a plan.
-Challengers have had little success in the lower courts (see Badham v.
+The Supreme Court has not revisited the issue since issuing its 1986 plurality opinion, and challengers have had little success in the lower courts (see Badham v.
 Eu, 694 F.Supp 664 (N.D.
 Cal.
-1988, summarily aff'd, 488 U.S. 1024 (1989)); Fund for Accurate & Informed Representation v.
+1988); Fund for Accurate & Informed Representation v.
 Weprin, 796 F.Supp.
 662 (N.D.N.Y.
-1992), summarily aff'd, 507 U.S. 956 (1993)).
-However, on June 27, 2003, the U.S.
+1992)).